gabeluci/gabeluci.github.io/_posts/2018-06-07-what-makes-a-member.md

 ## Why do I care?

-This knowledge comes is valuable for performance in your code.
+This knowledge is valuable for performance in your code.
 If you can make assumptions about the groups and users you are working with, then you may be able to ignore Primary Groups or Foreign Security Principals, and thus save time.

 For exmaple,